ITenthusiasm/svelte-kit-supertokens/README.md

 Depending too much on `supertokens-website` or `supertokens-web-js` will result in an application that cannot run without JavaScript.
 And an application that can't run without JavaScript is actually [inaccessible to a lot of users](https://www.kryogenix.org/code/browser/everyonehasjs.html).
 Consequently, we've pursued a solution that works _without_ these pacakages and _without_ JavaScript.
 (Don't worry!
 We still _enhance_ the app with JS to improve the user's experience whenever possible.)
 This means that our application will be accessible to the broadest range of users! :smile:

-As an added bonus, we decrease our JS bundle size when we avoid the use of `supertokens-website` and _especially_ `supertokens-web-js`.
+As an added bonus, we decrease our JS bundle size **_significantly_** when we avoid the use of `supertokens-website` and _especially_ `supertokens-web-js`.

 ### Why Aren't You Using the Middleware from `supertokens-node`?

 If you've seen the comments from [@Rich-Harris](https://github.com/Rich-Harris) (creator of Svelte) regarding server middleware (e.g., Express Middleware), then you'll know that solutions which require you to use middleware are often restricted and will prevent you from enhancing your application with other very important features.
 This is especially true if you're working with an SSR framework.
 Unfortunately, I have found Rich Harris's statements to be correct while working with my own Svelte Kit application.
 There are workarounds for these problem cases that allow people to still use middleware... but those aggressive workarounds often end up looking more ugly and complicated.
-(And thus, such approachs are more prone to error).
+(And thus, such approaches are more prone to error).

 Avoiding the `supertokens-node` middleware ended up being _required_ for me to use HTTPS in my application _and_ get it working with high security in Cloudflare.
 I'll spare you the details, but there are other edge cases like these where `supertokens-node` middleware just won't work (or won't work well).
 Thankfully, in `supertokens-node@14`, the SuperTokens team was kind enough to introduce functions that allow you to get authentication working _without_ using their custom middleware.
 If you're using any kind of SSR framework that leverages progressive enhancement ([SvelteKit](https://kit.svelte.dev/), [Remix](https://remix.run/), [SolidStart](https://start.solidjs.com/), etc.), then you'll want to leverage these functions instead of using the middleware as well.